 You’re a hardworking team player who likes to check e-mail and get a few things done after hours – all good!
-But here’s something you might not know: you should never access company data, file servers or applications through personal devices and home PCs that are not properly monitored by your Managed Services provider.
+But here’s something you might not know: you should never access company data, file servers, or applications through personal devices and home PCs that are not properly monitored by your Managed Services provider.
 Why?

-If you and your family members are using a home PC to play games, access LinkedIn, Snapchat, Facebook and shop online, ask yourself: are you diligently updating and monitoring the antivirus software, firewall and security patches on the machine?
+If you and your family members are using a home PC to play games, access LinkedIn, Snapchat, and Facebook, and shop online, ask yourself: are you diligently updating and monitoring the antivirus software, firewall, and security patches on the machine?
 If the answer is no, or even if you are not sure, then there’s a high probability your devices are infected with spyware or malware, perhaps even unbeknownst to you.
 Since most malware is designed to operate in total stealth mode undetected, you won’t know that some hacker is recording your keystrokes as you log in to your company’s file server or cloud application containing private, critical, sensitive data.

-Same goes for your employees or your colleagues.
+The same goes for your employees or your colleagues.
 If you haven’t done so yet, please communicate to them the importance of cybersecurity.
 If you have already discussed it, discuss it again, and discuss it regularly.

-According to Kaspersky Lab, the mobile development is one the fastest-developing areas demanding IT security attention against threats.
+According to Kaspersky Lab, mobile development is one the fastest-developing areas demanding IT security attention against threats.
 Security issues with mobile devices have reached new heights.
-Back in 2013 malware “came of age” and keeps evolving, posing new, more mature threats to cyberworld.
+Back in 2013 malware “came of age” and keeps evolving, posing new, more mature threats to the cyberworld.

 “It’s no great surprise that mobile malware is approaching the PC threat landscape in terms of cybercriminal business models and technical methods; however the speed of this development is remarkable.” – 2015 Security Bulletin, Kaspersky Lab.

 Only 2% of Americans do NOT own a portable device